FREE TRIAL UPGRADE!

 • Responding to an incident and securing the scene involve prompt actions and assessing priorities.

-People responding to an accident tend to be in a hurry because there may be injured workers who need help.
+People responding to an incident tend to be in a hurry because there may be injured workers who need help.
 Responders should use caution to arrive safely.
 If the first person to arrive is alone at the scene, the responder should:

 • Shout for someone to get help.